 Christian Science Sunday School, 64 Water St. N, Kitchener

-John Jackson announced good news: Anne Ehrlich from Concerned Citizens of Brant (COBB) contacted him recently to report that Brant County Council voted unanimously to pay off the remainder of the COBB’s debt for their failed court effort last year to stop aggregate takings in Paris that pose a contamination threat to local water.
+John Jackson announced good news: Anne Ehrlich from Concerned Citizens of Brant (COBB) contacted him today to report that Brant County Council voted unanimously to pay off the remainder of the COBB’s debt for consultants for their failed court effort last year to prevent aggregate washing in Paris that pose a contamination threat to local water.

-Hidden Valley Update - Deaun The GREN subcommittee on Hidden Valley met with Brendan Sloane, planner with the City of Kitchener.
-He would protect more of the valley than the Region but has constraints.
-The River Road extension has been approved and interested people should attend the discussion.
+Hidden Valley Update - Deaun The GREN subcommittee on Hidden Valley met with Brendan Sloane, planner with the City of Kitchener, to discuss the community plan for the Hidden Valley area He faces constraints on the amount of Hidden Valley that can be protected because the River Road extension has been approved.
 Some want to develop the cornfield part, but it would be very expensive to service, and servicing would have to go through protected land.
 The EIS has yet to be done, and the subwatershed study is not complete.
 Deaun will continue as GREN’s link on this issue.
+Everyone will be notified when this matter comes up for comment again and to Kitchener Council.

-It was noted that federal money is becoming available which could make it possible to buy the land from the developer and form a land trust, perhaps spearheaded by RARE.
+It was noted that federal money is becoming available which could make it possible to consider buying the land from the developer and form a land trust, perhaps spearheaded by RARE.
 Greg is the GREN representative on the Region’s land trust committee and says it’s complicated.
 The land is expensive, it’s not clear if matching funds are required, and funds are required for long-term stewardship.

 Responses to Provincial Actions and Plans

 Report on Dianne Saxe meeting of Jan.
 15 – Laura Hamilton -- Great response on evaluations; 90-some responses, almost all very positive; included commitments to action.
 Suggested improvements—a stretch break, more time for questions. $308 actual dollars were spent, but including volunteer donations of time and goods, the event “cost” over $2000.
 Fantastic event.
+GREN spent $108 on this event for the insurance for the City Hall Rotunda.

 The Our Water—Our Future event that was scheduled for Feb.
-7 but cancelled due to bad weather is now scheduled for April 17—with same speakers except for Wellington Water Watchers.
+7 but postponed due to bad weather is now scheduled for April 17—with same speakers except for Wellington Water Watchers.
 People can register now on Event Brite and promote the event.
-Laura will be the contact person with the church.
+Laura will replace Greg as contact person with the church while he is away

 Bill 66 Actions--Kevin's update---The Minister agreed to revoke section 10.
 The house announced today that there will be one day of hearings on the whole bill at standing committee.
 Must apply to speak by March 8 at 1p.m.
 Speakers get 6 minutes.
 Written comments may be submitted until March 18.
+This is an important time to raise concerns about section 5 of Bill 66 which would repeal the Toxics Reduction Act.

 Contact for the Standing Committee on General Government: